armory/plugin-tools/README.md

 The only exposed function is:

 ```
-func ArePluginsCompatible(spinnakerVersion string, plugins []plugin, repos []string) []CompatibilityResult
+func ResolvePluginCompatibility(spinnakerVersion string, plugins []plugin, repos []string) ([]CompatibilityResult, error)
 ```

-This function return a list of `CompatibilityResult` with the verdict if a plugin is compatible with the given Spinnaker version.
+This function return a list of `CompatibilityResult` with the verdict if a plugin is compatible with the given Spinnaker version or and error if something goes wrong when validating.

 Here are the function arguments described: